randomcoww/chef-docker_deploy/README.md

 :remove

 * Stop and remove all container of service_name.
 Associated images are also removed if not used for anything else.
 Container Chef node can be removed if credentails are provided.

+#### Sample definitions

+docker_build

+* Start with community image.
+* Build a base image specific to a service.
+* Build image specific to service and revision for running as a container.

+docker_build_nobase

+* Start with community image.
+* Build image specific to service and revision for running as a container.

+docker_run

+* Run imag/tag as container.
+* Create init script for starting container.

+These defintions may be kept in runlist and disabled via the enable_service parameter to allow the recipe to run cleanup actions.